Trayshar/TinkersMiddleearth/README.md

 ## Tinker's Middleearth - Brings Tinker's into Middleearth!
 ### About this Mod
 This mod is an addon for Tinker's Construct.
-It tries to make it compatible with Mevans Lord of the Rings mod as much as possible.
+It attempts to make Mevans Lord of the Rings mod compatible with Tinker's as much as possible.
 ### Releases
 Releases can be found on CurseForge: https://minecraft.curseforge.com/projects/tinkersmiddleearth
 ### Links